Docker images for Packetbeat are available from the Elastic Docker registry. The base image is centos:7.

 Verification for docker.elastic.co/beats/packetbeat:8.12.2 -- The following checks were performed on each of these signatures: - The cosign claims were validated - Existence of the claims in the transparency log was verified offline - The signatures were verified against the specified public key

 Running Packetbeat with the setup command will create the index pattern and load visualizations , dashboards, and machine learning jobs.
 Run this command:

 Substitute your Kibana and Elasticsearch hosts and ports.

 If you are using the hosted Elasticsearch Service in Elastic Cloud, replace

 -E cloud.id=<Cloud ID from Elasticsearch Service> \ -E cloud.auth=elastic:<elastic password>

 The Docker image provides several methods for configuring Packetbeat.
-The conventional approach is to provide a configuration file via a bind-mounted volume, but it’s also possible to create a custom image with your configuration included.
+The conventional approach is to provide a configuration file via a volume mount, but it’s also possible to create a custom image with your configuration included.

 One way to configure Packetbeat on Docker is to provide

 docker run, the volume mount can be specified like this.

 docker run -d \ --name=packetbeat \ --user=packetbeat \ --volume="$(pwd)/packetbeat.docker.yml:/usr/share/packetbeat/packetbeat.yml:ro" \ --cap-add="NET_RAW" \ --cap-add="NET_ADMIN" \ --network=host \ docker.elastic.co/beats/packetbeat:8.12.2 \ --strict.perms=false -e \ -E output.elasticsearch.hosts=["elasticsearch:9200"]